bennylope/django-organizations/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Py-Geocod.io could always use more documentation, whether as part of the
+Django-organizations could always use more documentation, whether as part of the
-official Py-Geocod.io docs, in docstrings, or even on the web in blog posts,
+official Django-organizations docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback